CrescentKohana/rulebook/README.md

 - Authentication for the URL input
 - Currently Replace functionality requires manual reload of the site.
 [Fix this when 'on-demand revalidation' is available in Next.js](frontend#something-to-note)
-- Optimize the number of API calls to the backend